The-Computer-Cowboy/Google-Chronicle/README.md

-# Chronicle Parsers and YARA Rules
+# Chronicle Parsers and YARA-L Rules

-This repository contains a collection of parsers and YARA rules specifically designed to enhance threat detection and incident response capabilities within Google Chronicle SIEM.
+This repository contains a collection of parsers and YARA-L rules specifically designed to enhance threat detection and incident response capabilities within Google Chronicle SIEM.

 Parsers